mathletedev/mathlete.dev/blog/ts-es_0.md

 # Setting up TypeScript

 When using TypeScript, you should create a tsconfig.json file at the base of your project, which tells the compiler what to do.
 First, create a file in the same directory as your package.json, and name it `tsconfig.json`.
-Next, you can take a look at [the tsconfig options](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and create your own tsconfig, or you can copy the one I have below:
+Next, you can take a look at [the tsconfig options](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) and create your own tsconfig, or copy the one I use below:

 ```json
 {